Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 I know it.

-There you go, Alonzo Harris.
+Alonzo Harris.

 That is what they wanted.

-Uh, thank you, Mark, for what you do.
+Thank you, Myron, for what you do.

-Coming from a former NYC corrections officer, all the females hate me for thinking like you.
+Coming from a former NYC Corrections Officer, all the females hate me for thinking like you.

 Hey, bro, it is what it is.

-Uh hashtag white world deserve less.
+Hashtag white women deserve less.

 Keep doing the work you do.